-She tells you that she is petrified that 'the welfare' might take be children from her if they ever found out what a bad parent she had been.
-In the last peuple of weeks you have started to notice signs of relapse; she has postponed one appointment, cancelled a second and did not turn up to last week's appointment.
+She tells you that she is petrified that 'the welfare' might take her children from her if they ever found out what a bad parent she had been.
+In the last couple of weeks you have started to notice signs of relapse; she has postponed one appointment, cancelled a second and did not turn up to last week's appointment.
 She does arrive today and admits to a drug binge over the weekend.
-She tells you this was sparked by her ex-partner coming around and threatening her with a crowdar before smasking up her car with it.
+She tells you this was sparked by her ex-partner coming around and threatening her with a crowbar before smashing up her car with it.